 Use this printable Ancient Greek Philosophers page to write down what you’ve learned about these philosophers and their ideas.

 Cut out the Greek philosophers and their temple then cut between the philosophers so that you can create flaps.
 Glue the pediment (triangle at the top) to another sheet of paper or into your notebook.
 Write under each flap.
 Younger kids can write facts about the lives of these great men.
 Older kids can spend more time on the ideas.
 The sheet would also be a great place to take notes while you watch the videos.

 - In our Layers of Learning curriculum we use Socratic questions all the time in the sidebars to help parents and kids think about the important things.

 - There were many more Greek philosophers and you will probably come across some in your reading about ancient Greece.
 Add another page to your notebook to write down their names and their accomplishments.
-Put them on a timeline of you want to keep track of when they were.
+Put them on a timeline of you want to keep track of when they lived.

-- The big three philosophers were all from Athens and lived during the “Classical Greek Period”.
+- The big three philosophers were all from Athens and lived during the “Classical Greek Period.”
 When most people think of ancient Greece this is the time they are thinking of.
 This is when the great plays were written, the statues were carved, the urns were crafted, and the Olympics were held.

 - Chose one of the philosophies presented in the videos and discuss it.
-If you were to implement this philosophy in real life how would it work?
+If you were to implement this philosophy in real life, how would it work?

 More From Layers of Learning